ericgitangu/OA/dsa.md

 ### Binary Search (Basic)

 Description: Binary search is an efficient search algorithm that works on sorted arrays by repeatedly dividing the search interval in half.

-It uses three pointers (low, mid, high) to track the current search range.
+Data Structures Used:
+- Sorted Array:
+  - Primary data structure that enables O(1) random access
+  - Must be sorted to allow eliminating half the search space
+  - Enables comparison-based decisions at each step
+  - Supports efficient memory access patterns
+  - Common implementations use arrays/lists

+- Three Pointers:
+  - Low: Tracks start of current search range
+  - Mid: Divides range for comparison with target
+  - High: Tracks end of current search range
+  - Together enable O(1) space complexity
+  - Allow efficient range manipulation

 The algorithm compares the middle element with the target: if equal, we've found it; if target is greater, we search the right half; if smaller, we search the left half.
 This divide-and-conquer approach gives binary search a time complexity of O(log n), making it much faster than linear search O(n) for large datasets.

-Space complexity is O(1) as it only uses a constant amount of extra space for the pointers.
+Key advantages:
+- O(log n) time complexity through halving
+- O(1) space as only pointers needed
+- Cache-friendly array access pattern
+- Highly efficient for large sorted datasets

+Common applications:
+- Dictionary/phone book lookups
+- Database indexing and queries
+- Finding insertion points
+- Root finding algorithms
+- Package version resolution

 The key requirement is that the input array must be sorted, as the algorithm relies on the ordering to eliminate half the remaining elements in each step.
+This makes binary search ideal for frequently searched but rarely modified data.

 ```python
     def binary_search(arr, target):